Preparing for travel with Parkinson’s

 1. Consult your doctor: Discuss your travel plans with your neurologist or GP.
 They can advise you on how to manage your medication schedule, especially if you’re crossing time zones.

 3. Travel insurance: Ensure your travel insurance covers pre-existing conditions like Parkinson’s.
 This will provide peace of mind in case of medical emergencies.
+Get help to find the right insurance for you.
+Take a look at online resources, such as the travel insurance buying guide and ‘Travelling with a Disability’ (CHOICE).

 4. Medical documentation: Have a letter from your doctor detailing your condition, medications, timing of medications and any special needs.
 This can be helpful in case you need medical assistance while away.